moon-up/moon-sdk-kotlin/docs/UniSwapApi.md

 <a id="removeLiquidity"></a>
 # **removeLiquidity**
-> AccountControllerResponse removeLiquidity(authorization, name, uniswapInput)
+> TransactionAPIResponse removeLiquidity(authorization, name, uniswapInput)